 The kingdom is both present and future, already in existence but not yet visible in its fullness.
 The “already/not yet” nature of God’s kingdom is similar to other spiritual realities:

-- We are already saved, but the fullness of our salvation is yet future (Ephesians 2:5; 1 Peter 1:5).
+- We are already saved, but the completion of our salvation is yet future (Ephesians 2:5; 1 Peter 1:5).

 - We have already been given eternal life, but its fullness will be given after we die (John 3:35; Mark 10:30).